d-morrison/IntroStatActivities/_book/04-A06-EDA-1cat_1quant.md

 \vspace{0.8in}

 12. Which measure of center is robust to outliers?
+Explain your answer.

 \vspace{0.5in}